 Yet marketing a clothing brand online is an ever-evolving challenge.
-On the one hand, it’s easier than ever to get your information out there.
-But on the other hand, as many fashion brands vie for attention, the opportunity for your brand to connect with your target audience gets more complicated.
+While it’s now simpler than ever to share your information, the increasing competition among fashion brands makes it challenging for your brand to engage with your desired audience.

-Every photo on your website and social media pages should help customers imagine themselves actually wearing your brand.
-And in 2022, the more images the better.
+Every photo on your website and social media pages should help customers imagine themselves wearing your custom clothing.
+And in 2023, the more images, the better.

 There’s no reason not to fill your site and socials with angles upon angles!
-Get a tripod, a nice background, and a good lighting setup for some great product shots.
-This’ll give your customers a 360-degree view to better imagine themselves at every angle.
-Check out how many images of the classic Chuck Taylor Converse shoes are featured on their website:
+Get a tripod, a nice background, and a good lighting setup for excellent product shots.
+This will give your customers a 360-degree view to better imagine themselves at every angle.
+Check out how many images of the classic Chuck Taylor Converse shoes are featured on their website.

 But why not step out of the studio and into your workspace, a fun event, or the city?
-Many brands are showcasing their products in action, but Miista does it right with their product images.
-Notice how they invite you inside their production area for an intimate peek into the process, or how their clothes would be perfect as everyday streetwear.
+Many brands showcase their products in action, but Miista stands out with its product images.
+Notice how they welcome you into their production space for a close-up look at the process and how their clothes seamlessly fit as daily streetwear.

-Showcase the lifestyle that your customers come to you for.
+Showcase the lifestyle that your customers seek.
 If you’re a nightlife brand, shoot candid photos at a fancy bar.
-If your vibe is earthy, shoot in the woods or near a lake house.
-Maybe you’re a high-fashion brand and you want to highlight your items in a fashion show.
-Ultimately, the idea is to show your customers how your clothes fit into their lifestyle—and make it better.
+If your vibe is earthy, shoot in the woods or beside a lake house.
+Maybe you’re a high-fashion brand and want to highlight your items in a fashion show.
+Ultimately, the idea is to show your customers how your clothes fit into their lifestyle and improve it.

-It’s also important to make sure your models represent a diverse sample of the population.
-Hiring different models will help your customers see themselves in your products, no matter who they are.
+Make sure your models reflect a broad spectrum of the population.
+Hiring different models will help your customers envision themselves in your products, no matter who they are.
 Lazy Oaf’s Dolphin Paradise T-Shirt is a good example—they’ve gone with multiple models of diverse backgrounds to showcase their clothes.
 Think about size inclusivity as well.
 Representing different people and body types is a genuine way to connect with your audience.

 Don’t have time to coordinate the perfect photoshoot?
-For an affordable, hands-off solution to getting the perfect photography for your online clothing brand in 2022, Printful offers ecommerce photography services.
-Our professional photographers make sure that your pictures fit whatever fashion marketing strategy you’re going for
+For an affordable, hands-off solution to get outstanding photography for your online clothing brand, Printful offers ecommerce photography services.
+Our professional photographers make sure your pictures fit whatever fashion marketing strategy you’re going for.

 While high-quality images are a must for marketing your clothing brand online, you’ve probably noticed that video is the king of content these days.

-Just like with your photos, customers need to imagine themselves in your products, and video is a quick, engaging, and fun way to make that happen.
-You should include video across all your channels—from Instagram, to TikTok and Pinterest.
+Just like with your photos, customers need to imagine themselves using your products, and video is a quick, engaging, and fun way to make that happen.
+You should include videos across all your channels—from Instagram to TikTok and Pinterest.

-How do you make great videos online?
-It largely depends on what platform you’re using, but generally, online video should be attention-grabbing, yet short and to the point.
-For example, here’s how you can create fun video pins on Pinterest.
-Or, take a look at this Printful Academy lesson on How to Use Instagram Reels For Business and Marketing to get some useful tips on making short video content.
+How do you make compelling videos online?
+It largely depends on your platform, but online videos should generally be attention-grabbing yet short and to the point.
+For example, here’s how to create fun video pins on Pinterest.
+Or, look at this Printful Academy lesson on How to Use Instagram Reels For Business and Marketing to get useful tips on making short video content.

-Check out @thenorthface to get a better idea of how to fully integrate videos into your Instagram feed.
-They’ve created engaging reels, videos right in their feed, and stories tailored to anyone who might be visiting their space.
-Keep reading for more info on how to use IG Reels, TikTok trends, and Pinterest features to market your clothing brand online.
+Check out @thenorthface to get a better idea of how to fully integrate videos in your Instagram feed.
+They’ve created engaging reels, videos in their feed, and stories tailored to anyone visiting their space.
+Keep reading for more info on using IG Reels, TikTok trends, and Pinterest features to market your clothing brand online.

 Nowadays, you can’t discuss videos on the internet without discussing TikTok.
-If you’re making video content, make sure to create a TikTok account for your clothing brand—it’s the best way to get exposure and create buzz around your apparel.
+If you’re making video content, create a TikTok account for your clothing brand—it’s the best way to get exposure and generate buzz around your apparel.

 TikTok is a massively popular platform, particularly with Gen Zers.
-You can use it to share short or medium-length videos, but the real super power of TikTok is its social features: the For You Page, trending videos, and video responses.
+You can use it to share short or medium-length videos, but the real superpower of TikTok is its social features: For You Page, trending videos, and video responses.

-The For You Page, or FYP in TikTok lingo, is particularly tuned in to who’s using it.
+The For You Page, or FYP in TikTok lingo, is particularly tuned to who uses it.
 By posting frequently, engaging with your audience, and following trends, you can start showing up in the FYP of your target audience, which can drive them to make purchases (sometimes even directly in the app).
 Check out our blog on How to Make Money on TikTok for more.

 Hopping on trends for higher visibility is also a must.
-Explore hashtags related to your brand to see what others are getting excited about, and adapt the trending topics to your specific brand.
-Since TikTok video trends are heavily built on the underlying audio, explore how people are using popular songs and audio and adapt them to your brand.
-For example, check out how Hope Macaulay adapted trending audio to tell her brand story.
+Explore hashtags related to your brand to see what others are excited about, and adapt the trending topics to your specific brand.
+Since TikTok video trends are heavily built on the underlying audio, explore how people use popular songs and audio tracks and adapt them to your brand.
+For example, see how Hope Macaulay adapted trending audio to tell her brand story.

-Part of what makes TikTok great is duets and video responses.
+Part of what sets TikTok apart is duets and video responses.
 These features allow remixing of and direct engagement with posts.
-Get the most out of these features by reacting to reviews, responding in the comments with video responses, and being an active member of your own community.
+Get the most out of these features by reacting to reviews, responding in the comments with video responses, and being an active community member.
 It’ll boost your brand’s visibility and authenticity.